CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

    Schematic of CICE B-grid.

-The ability to solve on the CD-grid was added later.
-With the CD grid, the u and v velocity points are located on the N and E edges of the T cell rather than the T cell corners.
+The ability to solve on the C and CD grids was added later.
+With the C grid, the u velocity points are located on the E edges and the v velocity points are located on the N edges of the T cell rather than at the T cell corners.
+On
+the CD grid, the u and v velocity points are located on both the N and E edges.
 To support this capability, N and E grids were added to the existing T and U grids, and the N and E grids are defined at the northern and eastern edge of the T cell.
 This is shown in Figure :ref:`fig-Cgrid`.